iluwatar/java-design-patterns/composite-view/README.md

 > to see a certain type of news.

 In Plain Words
-> Composite View Pattern is having a main view being composed of smaller subviews
+> Composite View Pattern is having a main view being composed of smaller subviews.
 > The layout of this composite view is based on a template and which subview components
 > are included is decided by a view manager.